anjlab/bootstrap-rails/README.md

 ## For Developers

  - Fork this repo if you want fix rails integration bug
- - Fork [SASS repo](https://github.com/yury/bootstrap) if you want fix SASS bug
+ - Fork [Sass repo](https://github.com/yury/bootstrap) if you want fix SASS bug

 ## Thanks
 Thanks Twitter for Bootstrap